 Our Consultancy service worked with the Gothenburg Center of School Improvement to create placement opportunities based upon what each Swedish school wanted to see in the UK.
 We then worked with each UK school to ensure each group of Swedish visitors were escorted to each school and introduced to a lead teacher who would demonstrate how they use technology to create positive learning outcomes.

 At the end of the week Levett Consultancy arranged a tour of the 2014 BETT show for all the Swedish school who visited the UK.
-We pre-arranged visits to vendor stands including Google Education and PurpleMash, so the Swedish schools could see demonstrations and ask vendor specific questions.
+We pre-arranged visits to vendor stands including Google for Education and PurpleMash, so the Swedish schools could see demonstrations and ask vendor specific questions.

 After the Gothenburg schools returned from Sweden, Levett Consultancy then worked with the Gothenburg Center of School Improvement to facilitate bringing over UK schools to Gothenburg.
 This involved Levett Consultancy arranging: